Our Response to COVID-19

 - Meals on Wheels - this service provides elderly members of the community freshly cooked meals delivered directly to their front door.
 Meals are delivered on Monday, Wednesday and Friday to the residents of the Town of Claremont; and on all public holidays with the exception of Christmas Day and New Years Day.
 This service is organise by the City of Stirling, please contact (08) 9205 7113 or Food.Services@stirling.wa.gov.au

 Claremont Town Centre Economic Development

 - Offering advice to local businesses on how they can take advantage of state and federal COVID-19 support measures.
 For more information, visit the Supporting Local Business page here

 - For more information on how you can support local business during this time, visit the Discover Claremont from Home page here

 - Open with 2sqm rule in place

 - All Town of Claremont playgrounds, recreational facilities and public bbqs are open

-- Claremont Museum is closed for renovations
+- Claremont Museum is open

 - Claremont Golf Course is open